 This course will focus on the aging process, accurate knowledge of health and disease of the elderly and teach appropriate measures to minimize health problems and promote independent living.
 It will include discussion of Christians' social responsibility to respect and care for older adults.
 Open to Social Work and Psychology majors.
-Prerequisites: Minimum grade of C in one: BIO 104, 151, 152, 233, or 310.
+Prerequisites: Minimum grade of C in one of these courses: BIO 104, 151, 152, or 233.